sbs20/laboratory/wireless-access-point.md

 auto lo
 iface lo inet loopback

-#eth0 to have no IP at all
+# eth0 to have no IP at all
-#(unfortunately still makes dhcp request unless dhcpc$
 auto eth0
 iface eth0 inet manual

-#wlan0 not required for bridge
+# wlan0 not required for bridge

-#bridge
+# bridge
 auto br0
+# Use this line if you're happy to run it on DHCP
+iface br0 inet dhcp

+# Uncomment the following lines if you want a static IP.
+If you do this then
+# you will probably also want to add
+# denyinterfaces *
+# to the end of /etc/dhcpcd.conf
 #iface br0 inet static
 #address 192.168.0.4
-iface br0 inet dhcp

 netmask 255.255.255.0
 gateway 192.168.0.1
 bridge_ports eth0 wlan0
 ```
+##

 # Reboot
 sudo reboot